Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Why do Offline Independent Learning and Naive CTDE Frameworks Fail?

 First, an obvious problem arises in the coordination of Q-value gradients.
 In offline MARL, the absence of online data collection severely limits the ability to adjust policies by exploring new experiences.
 This issue further exacerbates the misalignment coordination of individual Q-value gradients in MARL and may lead to suboptimal gradient directions \citep{kuba2022trust, pan2022plan}.

 Admittedly, the CTDE frameworks can slightly alleviate the Q-value gradients coordination problem by directly providing local gradients of the joint Q-function to each agent.
-However, the individual regularization terms are also challenging due to the multi-modal property of the joint behavior policy $\mu(\boldsymbol{a}|s)$.
+However, the individual regularization terms are also challenging due to the multimodal property of the joint behavior policy $\mu(\boldsymbol{a}|s)$.
 With IGO assumption, the individual behavior regularization term in CTDE becomes a biased score function as

 where $\nabla_{\pi} \log \mu(a|s)$ represents the score function of the joint behavior policy captured by high-capacity generative models, and $\nabla_{a_i}\pi$ is the partial gradient of the joint policy with respect to agent $i$.
-The primary difficulty lies in accurately calculating $\nabla_{a_i}\pi$ from the multi-modal joint behavior policy, as the offline joint policy may not be easily factorizable into individual agent policies.
+The primary difficulty lies in accurately calculating $\nabla_{a_i}\pi$ from the multimodal joint behavior policy, as the offline joint policy may not be easily factorizable into individual agent policies.

-These challenges faced by BRPO-IND and BRPO-IGO are fundamentally rooted in the multi-modality problem described in Section \ref{sec:3.1} and can be generalized to other policy-based offline RL algorithms.
-Multi-modal joint behavior policies cause complex dependencies among agents, while the infactorization property prevents accurate factorization of these joint policies.
-Directly applying assumptions in online MARL such as IGO will induce biased policy regularization on individual policy update, ultimately causing the joint policy distribution to deviate from the support set of the dataset.
+These challenges faced by BRPO-IND and BRPO-CTDE are fundamentally rooted in the multimodality problem described in Section \ref{sec:3.1} and can be generalized to other policy-based offline RL algorithms.
+Multimodal joint behavior policies cause complex dependencies among agents, while the infactorization property prevents accurate factorization of these joint policies.
+Directly applying assumptions in online MARL, such as the factorization assumption, will induce biased policy regularization on individual policy update, ultimately causing the joint policy distribution to deviate from the support set of the dataset.